Car Insurance in Charlotte, NC

 Cheap liability and full coverage auto insurance in Charlotte

-In 2026, Progressive offers Charlotte's lowest full coverage rates at $78 per month (or $468 for six months).
+In 2026, Progressive offers Charlotte's lowest full coverage rates at $83 per month.

 Full coverage usually includes collision and comprehensive coverage, which pays for damage to your own car, while minimum liability coverage only pays for damage you cause to others.
 About 41% of Charlotte drivers carry only the state’s minimum required coverage.
 This is enough to stay legal, but it might not offer the financial protection you need after an accident.